-The minutes of the Board of Directors referenced and included financial activity relating to public funds.
+Board minutes referenced financial activity relating to public funds.

 c) For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the general fund.
 If the general fund had a negative ending unassigned fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal period referenced or included a formal plan to eliminate the negative unassigned fund balance in the general fund.